acarsgithub/assignment1-cloud-computing/README.md

  * advertised listeners line should be:
    * PLAINTEXT://<floating-point-ip-address-of-current-instance>:9092
  * listener security protocol map should be left on default
+ * zookeeper.connect line should be:
+   * <floating-point-ip-address-of-current-instance>:2181, <ip-net-address-of-current-instance>:2181, localhost:2181

  **For the second VM instance not running zookeeper:**
  * set unique broker id (1)